symfony/symfony-docs/cookbook/profiler/profiling_data.rst

 .. tip::

-    When the profiler is enabled but not the web debug toolbar, use your browser inspection tools to get the value of the ``X-Debug-Token`` HTTP header.
+    When the profiler is enabled but not the web debug toolbar, inspect the page with your browser's developer tools to get the value of the ``X-Debug-Token`` HTTP header.

 The ``profiler`` service also provides the :method:`Symfony\\Component\\HttpKernel\\Profiler\\Profiler::find` method to